taladan/Pegasus/world/jobs/README.md

 NOTES 1: +event/link NEVER GOT USED.
 It was an idea we'd love to have had, and would help players, but it was one of those 'one more things' atop the camel's back.
 A GM runs a scene, and they shouldn't need to worry about additional fiddly bits like that.

 * Calendar
+??
+> Recurring dates (IC or OOC) that automatically post/update jobs ??

 * Orgs
+??
+> Org leaders should be able to update summaries on org jobs...org events tie-in...

 * Chargen
+> Player application processed through jobs automatically

 * NPC System
+> Documentation and creation of NPC's/tracking npc's that recur

 ---